-The palace has been restored in different stages, during the last one, it was reinforced by steel columns inside the original wooden ones, and steel cords and profiles to strengthen the damaged wooden trusses and the ceilings.
+The palace has been restored in different stages, during the last one, it was reinforced with steel columns inside the original wooden ones, and steel cords and profiles to strengthen the damaged wooden trusses and the ceilings.
 However, in the restoration course, carried out in 1948 A.D., some inscribed poems revealed that indicative of a fire in the palace (1706 A.D.) and its later renovation upon the order of Shah Sultan Hussein All around the hypostyle on the level of the cornices, more than 50 small wooden-latticed windows for ventilation between the two layers of the ceiling installed.
 At the same level, there exist some porcelain pulleys and nails, used to hang the royal silk brocade curtains, to control temperature and extreme sunlight used.

 In the middle of the hypostyle, a marble pool with four relief column bases in the form of the body of four lions on its corner, each one measuring 1.1 meters by 1.1 meters comes into view.
-Although they made of stone (because of resistance against water), the rest were not made of the same material.
+Although they were made of stone (because of resistance to water), the rest were not made of the same material.
 This disparity affirms one of the main tenets of Iranian architecture: to economize on material consumption and expenditures.
-To induce a kind of balanced mentality in the eyes of the visitor, a deep space on the top ceiling designed symmetrically with a deep marble pool on the floor.
+To induce a kind of balanced mentality in the eyes of the visitor, a deep space on the top ceiling is designed symmetrically with a deep marble pool on the floor.
 For the location of the columns, the maximum endeavor was made to cause the minimum discontinuity in the space.
 From the structural viewpoint, the columns have also the minimum possible thickness (without buckling under the axial weight), as the supporting elements of the wooden trusses.
-The distance among the columns from the southeastern corner in the East West direction is 6.2 meters, 6.6 meters, and 6.3 meters, in 6 rows, respectively.
+The distance among the columns from the southeastern corner in the East-West direction is 6.2 meters, 6.6 meters, and 6.3 meters, in 6 rows, respectively.
 From the same origin in the north-south direction, the distance among the columns is 7.8 meters, 7.8 meters, and 6.3 meters, in 3 rows, respectively.
-In addition, two other columns (in the recess) supporting the main (porter) beam of the Mirror Hall, totally gives the number 20 plus reflections of 20 columns on the surface of the pool, summing up the numerical denomination of 40 columns of the palace.
+In addition, two other columns (in the recess) supporting the main (porter) beam of the Mirror Hall, totally give the number 20 plus reflections of 20 columns on the surface of the pool, summing up the numerical denomination of 40 columns of the palace.
 The alternative explanation is offered for this anomaly that in Iranian culture, the number 40 indicates the sense of infinity and richness, as a Farsi poem describes it:

 Man getting wise at age of forty,